Explore the Agenda

 • Linking pDNA purity, analytics, and impurity profiles directly to IVT fidelity to reduce downstream variability and dsRNA burden upfront

-• Positioning outsourcing as a quality and control decision, examining how choices around DNA templates, enzymes, buffers, consumables, and equipment directly shape drug substance robustness and downstream risk
+• Positioning outsourcing as a strategic quality and control decision, assessing how choices around pDNA, enzymes, lipids and consumables directly influence mRNA drug substance robustness, impurity burden and downstream manufacturability

-• Defining fit-for-purpose outsourcing strategies across the lifecycle, from early development through scale-up and commercial readiness, and how expectations of external partners must evolve accordingly
+• Defining fit-for-purpose outsourcing strategies across development stages, evaluating how expectations of CDMOs and external partners must evolve from early research through GMP scale-up and commercial readiness

-• Critically assessing vendor capability beyond capacity, including process understanding, data transparency, change control, and the ability to support comparability and regulatory scrutiny
+• Critically assessing external manufacturing partners beyond capacity, including process understanding, analytical transparency, comparability support and readiness for increasing regulatory scrutiny

 Our curated speed networking session is the perfect opportunity to meet and exchange information with every expert in the room.
 Spark in-depth conversations and forge long-lasting connections with fellow technical experts working within mRNA Process Development & CMC.